brendt/stitcher.io/app/Blog/Content/2023-06-21-override-in-php-83.md

     - { link: /blog/we-dont-need-runtime-type-checks, title: "We don't need runtime type checks" }
 ---

-There's a new feature in PHP 8.3: the `#[<hljs type>Override</hljs>]` attribute.
+There's a new feature in PHP 8.3: the `#[Override]` attribute.
 It's a feature already known in other languages, but let me summarize in case you're unaware of what it does.

-Marking a method with the `#[<hljs type>Override</hljs>]` attributes signifies that you _know_ this method is overriding a parent method.
+Marking a method with the `#[Override]` attributes signifies that you _know_ this method is overriding a parent method.
 So the only thing it does, is show intent.

 Why does that matter?
 You already know you're overriding a method, don't you?
 Well, let's imagine these two classes: